dalong0514/readnotes/20190106计算原文/2019114Autolisp-Developers-Guide/0501DXF-group-codes.md

 69	APP: viewport identification number.

-70-78	Integer values, such as repeat counts, flag bits, or modes
+70-78——Integer values, such as repeat counts, flag bits, or modes

 90-99 32-bit integer values

 100	Subclass data marker (with derived class name as a string).
 Required for all objects and entity classes that are derived from another concrete class to segregate data defined by different classes in the inheritance chain for the same object.
 This is in addition to the requirement for DXF names for each distinct concrete class derived from ARX (see "Subclass Markers").